JFlic/Java-Project-Portfolio/TacoShopWebsite/README.md

-This was a website tutorial that I did in my free time over the summer of 2022 just to keep my Java Script, HTML and CSS skill sharp.
-I learned and implemented object oriented practices into my code and made sure that the front in we responsive as well as easy to navigate on the web application.
+This was a website tutorial that I did in my free time over the summer of 2022 just to keep my HTML and CSS skills sharp.
+I made sure that the front in we responsive as well as easy to navigate on the web application.